3arthh4ckDevelopment/3arthh4ck-Client/README.md

-> :warning: This is a measly continuation of 3arthqu4ke's now discontinued 3arthh4ck.
+> :warning: This is a continuation of 3arthqu4ke's now discontinued 3arthh4ck.
 Any new PingBypass 3arthqu4ke releases will be found [here](https://github.com/3arthqu4ke/PingBypass).

 # 3arthh4ck